sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Pose-to-Gloss
 Pose-to-Gloss---also known as sign language recognition---is the task of recognizing a sequence of signs from a sequence of poses.
-Though some previous works have referred to this as ``sign language translation'', recognition merely determines the associated label of each sign, without handling the syntax and morphology of the signed language [@padden1988interaction] to create a spoken language output.
+Though some previous works have referred to this as "sign language translation", recognition merely determines the associated label of each sign, without handling the syntax and morphology of the signed language [@padden1988interaction] to create a spoken language output.
 Instead, SLR has often been used as an intermediate step during translation to produce glosses from signed language videos.